 Implementation Costs for Cloud Computing Arrangement: The Organization follows Accounting Standard Update ("ASU") No. 2018-15, Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
-The standard aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
+The standard aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement, that is a service contract, with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
 Under the standard, capitalized costs are recorded as a prepaid expense to mirror the accounting for expenses associated with the cloud computing arrangement.
 The prepaid asset is amortized over the reasonably certain term of the hosting arrangement.
-In accordance with the guidance, as of and for the year ended June 30, 2023, the Organization had capitalized \$35,875 of such costs with accumulated amortization and amortization expense of \$747.
-The Organization had no such costs as of or for the year ended June 30, 2022.
-These costs are included in prepaid expenses and other assets, net in the accompanying 2023 statement of financial position.
+In accordance with the guidance, as of and for the years ended June 30, 2024 and 2023, the Organization capitalized \$66,150 and \$35,875 of such costs with accumulated amortization expense of \$9,716 and \$747 as of June 30, 2024 and 2023 and amortization expense of \$8,969 and \$747 for the years ended June 30, 2024 and 2023.
+These costs are included in prepaid expenses and other assets, net in the accompanying statements of financial position.